seulgiKim95/aurora-latent-to-sm/README.md

 <sup>1</sup>Department of Environment and Energy Engineering, Gwangju Institute of Science and Technology (GIST), Gwangju, Republic of Korea
 <sup>\*</sup>Corresponding author: hyunglokkim@gist.ac.kr

-Code for the paper **"Hydrological States Emerge in the Latent Space of a Weather Foundation Model"** — adapting a weather foundation model to global soil-moisture forecasting with lightweight decoders trained on its frozen latent space.
+Code for the paper **"The land surface hidden in a weather foundation model enables global soil moisture forecasts"** — adapting a weather foundation model to global soil-moisture forecasting with lightweight decoders trained on its frozen latent space.

 📄 **Paper:** TBD *(link to be added)*